 I was born in Arkansas, but moved to Bartow, Florida in my early childhood.
 I am very blessed to have Christian parents who poured biblical knowledge into my life from early on.
 I was homeschooled most of my life, but took part in the Dual-Enrollment program at Polk Community College (now Polk State).
 Throughout that time, I began developing a passion for music.
 I learned piano in elementary school, and guitar and percussion in middle school.
 I took every chance I was given to lead worship or play in praise bands.
 In high school, I decided that I wanted to pursue music as my full-time career.
 While at Polk, God revealed to me that I needed to pursue music education.
-I followed the call, and received a Bachelor of Music Education degree from Florida Southern College.
+I followed the call, and received a bachelor's degree in music education from Florida Southern College.
 I first worked in the Public School system teaching elementary music.
 After several years there, God opened the incredible door that led me to LCS.
 I am so blessed to be a part of this great school and community!

 I have an amazing wife, Caitlin, and a dog named Baxter.
 We love spending weekends at home or with our family (all of whom now live in this area!).
 I also love to watch college football and write/record/play music.
 I help lead worship in my local church, as well as facilitate a young adult group there.

-Mr. Roger Evans – Elementary PE Teacher
+Mr. Riley Burr – Elementary Art Teacher

 Mr. Mike Carl – Elementary PE Teacher

-Mike has a passion for teaching PE and for coaching.
+Mike has a passion for teaching physical education and for coaching.
 He has taught in Christian schools in New York and New Jersey before moving his family to Lakeland in 2007.
 He has a vast amount of experience conducting summer camps, leagues and clinics.
 He enjoys watching children develop skills through movement.

-Mike is an avid New York Yankee fan and enjoys watching sports and spending time with his family.
+Mike is an avid New York Yankees fan and enjoys watching sports and spending time with his family.
 He is married to Wendy, who teaches choir and voice at LCS.
 He has two daughters, Amanda and Emily.
 Mike has a B.S. and M.S. from The King’s College and Baptist Bible Graduate School.

 Mrs. Rebecca Robinson – Elementary Special Programs

 I was blessed to be raised in a Christian home in Plant City, Florida.
-I asked Jesus into my heart at the age of 8 and have been walking with Him ever since!
+I asked Jesus into my heart at the age of eight and have been walking with Him ever since!
 I am a lifelong member of the First Baptist Church of Plant City, where I worship with my husband, Kyle, and two sons RJ and Ryan.

 I graduated from Plant City High School and then moved to Gainesville to attend the University of Florida-GO GATORS!
 I graduated in 1996 and then moved back home to Plant City where I married my husband and began a family.
 I am so thankful to be raising my family in the same loving, small town that I grew up in.

-I have been teaching in the public school system since I graduated from UF, with most of my experience at the Elementary level.
+I have been teaching in the public school system since I graduated from UF, with most of my experience at the elementary level.
 I love working with young students and helping them to grow their special, God-given talents.
 I believe that every child was created wonderfully unique by God, and each one deserves to learn in the way that is just right for them!
 I am so thankful to be a part of Elementary Special Programs at LCS!